-Due to the corona crisis, the International Coral Reef Symposium (ICRS) will not be held this summer.
+Due to the corona crisis, the International Coral Reef Symposium (ICRS) has been postponed.
 The new conference dates are July 18 to 23, 2021.
 The dynamic spreading of the virus, the protection of all participants, and the travel restrictions were the factors that led to this decision.

 Also the photo competition and all related activities have to be postponed for one year.
-The planned photo exhibition at the Haus der Wissenschaft in Bremen, where the best photos of the photo competition will be shown, will now take place from July 2 to August 22, 2021.
+The planned photo exhibition at the Haus der Wissenschaft in Bremen, where the best photos of the photo competition will be shown, will now take place in July 2022.

 Not only research results can give us a picture of the current situation, but also impressive photographs.
 For this reason, the ICRS 2021 invites everyone to help us make a visual inventory of the world's coral reefs accessible to the general public.
 The best works will be shown from July 2 to August 22, 2021 in an exhibition at the House of Science (Haus der Wissenschaft) in Bremen.
 The winners of the following three categories will receive an attractive prize in addition to their participation in the exhibition.